TERMS & CONDITIONS

-2. Prospective bidders should inspect the property before bidding to determine its condition, size, and whether or not it has been repaired or restored.

 3. A buyer’s premium will be added to the successful bid price and is payable by the purchaser as part of the total purchase price.
 If paying by cash or check, the purchase price will be the sum of the final bid price plus a buyer’s premium of 20% of the final bid price of each lot up to and including $1,000,000 and 12% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.
 The buyer’s premium is calculated separately for each lot.
-If paying by credit card and bidding online/in-app, the purchase price will be the sum of the final bid price plus a buyer’s premium of 22% of the final bid price for each lot up to and including $500,000, 20% of the excess of the final bid price above $500,000, and 17% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.
+If paying by credit card, the purchase price will be the sum of the final bid price plus a buyer’s premium of 23% of the final bid price for each lot up to and including $1,000,000 and 15% of the excess of the final bid price above $1,000,000, plus any applicable sales tax, shipping and handling charges.

 4. The Jackson Hole Art Auction reserves the right to withdraw any property before or during the sale and shall have no liability whatsoever for such withdrawal.

-**Changed text:** TERMS & CONDITIONS